Tarun Gupta

 • How will you make your mobile content engaging?

 These are the basic pointers that help you shape your mobile marketing strategy.
-They enable you aligning your whole strategy as per the audience.
+They enable you to align your whole strategy with the audience.
 Unless you are clear about the goals, your campaign will end up with ambiguous results.
-Most of the marketers I meet are in tizzy how to utilize various mobile channels to get business results specific, measurable, achievable, realistic and timely.
+Most of the marketers I meet are in a tizzy about how to utilize various mobile channels to get business results specific, measurable, achievable, realistic, and timely.

 Here is how you can leverage different mobile channels to streamline your mobile marketing strategy.

-That is bit tricky indeed.
-To get exposure among the mobile audience, you business needs a website made specially for mobile devices.
-There is a sharp difference between a website compatible to mobile devices and a responsive website means mobile-friendly.
-The architecture of a mobile website is different from a desktop website as it has lesser space to occupy website components and content.
-A mobile website is said to be better if it loads quickly and render better user experience.
+That is a bit tricky indeed.
+To get exposure among the mobile audience, your business needs a website made specially for mobile devices.
+There is a sharp difference between a website compatible with mobile devices and a responsive website means mobile-friendly.
+The architecture of a mobile website is different from a desktop website as it has less space to occupy website components and content.
+A mobile website is said to be better if it loads quickly and renders a better user experience.
 If you already have a responsive website, all good; if don't, hire skilled developers to develop one for you.

 SMS and MMS Messaging: